godotengine/godot-docs/development/compiling/compiling_for_windows.rst

 If you do not have Visual Studio installed, it will attempt to use MinGW instead.
 If you already have Visual Studio installed and want to use MinGW, pass ``use_mingw=yes`` to the SCons command line.
-Note that MSVC builds cannot be performed from the MSYS2 or MingW* shells, use either `cmd.exe` or PowerShell instead.
+Note that MSVC builds cannot be performed from the MSYS2 or MinGW shells.
+Use either ``cmd.exe`` or PowerShell instead.

 During development, using the Visual Studio compiler is usually a better idea, as it links the Godot binary much faster than MinGW.
 However, MinGW can